ThatGuyAstral/NovaOS/README.md

 Or individually compile code using "make FILETOCOMPILE.o" Then to link, "make link"

+And for the kernel.cs file, install Make for Windows.

 ### HUGE THANKS TO wiki.osdev.org FOR CODE SAMPLES AND EXPLANATIONS!!!